Lrv-dev/simple-user-info-get-github/README.md

 pip install requests
 ```

-Made by Lucas Rangel with ❤️
+Made with ♥ by Lucas Rangel